DaveBackus/Data_Bootcamp_Book/pandas-input.md

 In Python we need to tell our program which packages we plan to use.
 We do that with an `import` statement.

-**?? terminology:  command?  function?  something else ??**

 Here are some examples applied to a mythical package `xyz` and mythical function `foo`:

 * `import xyz as x`.
 This imports the package `xyz` under the abbreviation `x`.
 A function `foo` in package `xyz` is then executed by typing `x.foo`.
 This is the most common syntax and the one we'll use.
 With Pandas, for example, the standard import statement is `import pandas as pd`.

 * `import xyz`.
-This imports the whole thing as well, but here the command `foo` is executed with the more verbose `xyz.foo`.
+This imports the whole thing as well, but here the function `foo` is executed with the more verbose `xyz.foo`.

 * `from xyz import *`.
-This imports all the commands from the package `xyz`, but here the command `foo` is executed simply by typing `foo`.
-We don't usually do this, because it opens up the possibility that the same command exists in more than one package, which is virtually guaranteed to create confusion.
-If `foo` is the only command we care about, we can use `from xyz import foo` instead.
+This imports all the functions and methods from the package `xyz`, but here the function `foo` is executed simply by typing `foo`.
+We don't usually do this, because it opens up the possibility that the same function exists in more than one package, which is virtually guaranteed to create confusion.
+If `foo` is the only function we care about, we can use `from xyz import foo` instead.

 The first version of `import` is the one we typically use.
 We'll see these examples repeatedly:
 ```python